MicrosoftDocs/appcenter-docs/docs/gdpr/push-export.md

 * Push Notification: message details, or the campaign description

-    This data is stored for every Push Notification you make, regardless of whether you're using an Audience or device IDs.
+    This data is stored for every Push Notification you make, whether you're using an Audience or device IDs.
 This data includes the Push Notification title, body, and any custom data you have added to customize your Push Notification.

 To get a copy of any personal information associated with your end-user for Push, there are three different APIs you must call, each corresponding to one of the categories listed above.